island-lang/island-lang.github.io/README.md

 I wait and see what item appears in box 4.

+### Role coupling and semantic indexing

+Room blueprint 1: I have two boxes, both accept only hats.
+I cast a spell such that the second box receives a hat that's twice larger than the one placed in the first.

+Room blueprint 2: I have two boxes, both accept only hats.
+I cast a spell such that the second box receives a hat that's the complementary color relative to the one given on the first.

+Room blueprint 3: I have two boxes, both accept only hats.
+I assign the first box the role of the first box in room 1, and the second of the second box in room 2.

+I generate a room from the third blueprint.

+I put a blue hat in the first box.
+Nothing happens!

+I go back to the drawing board and realize that I forgot to connect the outcome of the spell from room 1 to the source to the spell from room 2.

+I consider adding a third, intermediate box, that will contain the enlarged hat.
+However, I decide to instead cast a special spell that "binds" the roles of box 2 in room 1 and box 1 in room 2.
+This means that the room will also include a third, invisible box that would contain the enlarged hat, but I wouldn't be able to see it.

+I try again.
+I generate a room from the third blueprint.

+I put a blue hat in the first box.
+A twice-larger, red version of that hat appears in the second box.

+I ask the room: _"Can you please show me the content of the invisible box containing the enlarged hat"_?

+An enlarged, blue hat appears right in front of me, floating in the air.

 ### Anonymous context

 The room contains a special box, containing a room.
 The inner room is not based on a secondary blueprint, but is an integral component of the blueprint of the outer room itself.